Back to blog Technical guide

 // later: await leapocr.ocr.processURL(...)

-Step 1: Processing Your First Document from a URL
+Step 1: Processing a document from a URL

-Let’s start with the simplest possible flow: process a document that’s already accessible via URL.
+Let’s start with the simplest workflow: processing a document that’s already accessible via a public URL.

-1. Submit a document for processing → get back a jobId
+1. Submit a document and receive a jobId

-3. Fetch the final result and inspect the extracted data
+3. Fetch the results and access the extracted data

 import { leapocr } from "../lib/leapocrClient";